Maksull/DevOps_online_Kharkiv_2021Q4/m2/task2.1/readme.md

 VBoxManage modifyvm "vm01" --groups ""<br/>
 Then I changed VM1_Yuhov and add some snapshots:
 ![Branched tree of snapshots](screenshots/Tree%20of%20snapshots.png)<br/>
-After that I exported VM1 and imported Vm from .ova file:
+Oracle VM VirtualBox can import and export virtual machines in the OVF format.
+OVF is a cross-platform standard supported by many virtualization products which enables the creation of ready-made virtual machines that can then be imported into a hypervisor.
+I exported VM1 and imported Vm from .ova file:
 ![Export process](screenshots/Export%20process.png)<br/>
 ![Import process](screenshots/Import%20process.png)<br/>